alshedivat/al-folio/_pages/about.md

 My ongoing research work focuses on using deep learning approaches to improve virtual reality (VR) streaming.
 Over the course of my PhD, I have been working on predicting the head movements of people watching 360° videos, studying the uncertainty of such predictions, as well as trying to understand the link between video content, emotions and head motion.

-I am expected to graduate by the end of 2023, and I am now looking for a postdoctoral position in the field of deep learning.
+I am expected to graduate by the end of 2023, and I am now looking for an academic (postdoc) or industrial research position in the field of deep learning.
 You can reach me by writing to `quentin.guimard[at]univ-cotedazur[dot]fr`.